Wambosa/fraud/README.md

 # future
+- shrink document instances by a percent range? (will need higher quality template images)
 - use pool of template images per type
 - honor handwriting font
 - set document font or pool of fonts